gitzonetools/knowledgebase/gitbook/docs/cluster/docker.md

 # run bash in any image without using the original command
 docker run -it --entrypoint /bin/bash <image>

+# find out why a particular service is not running
+docker service ps --no-trunc <servicename>
 ```

 **Remove all images**